Rethinking Predictive Modeling for LLM Routing: When Simple kNN Beats Complex Learned Routers: Quantitative Results

 \section{Quantitative Results}

-In this section, we present a comprehensive evaluation of diverse routing approaches across both model selection and utility prediction formulations.
+In this section, we present a comprehensive evaluation of diverse routing approaches using utility prediction formulation, which provides the most reliable assessment of routing performance by revealing complete cost-performance trade-offs.
 For textual queries, we use BERT embeddings \cite{devlin2019bert} to represent the input text, while for multi-modal queries, we employ VLM2Vec \cite{jiang2024vlm2vec} to extract unified representations of image-text pairs.
-This consistent representation approach ensures fair comparison across different routing methods.
-We further analyze the impact of alternative embedding models in ablation studies.
+For completeness, selection-based routing results across all benchmarks are provided in Appendix~\ref{sec:selection_eval}, though we emphasize that utility prediction provides more reliable routing assessment.

-Tables \ref{tab:text_utility} and \ref{tab:text_selection} present the performance of various routing approaches on our text-based benchmarks.
-The utility prediction models are evaluated using AUC of the Pareto front, while model selection approaches are assessed at three distinct preferences representing different cost-performance tradeoffs.
+\paragraph{Text-Based Routing Results} Tables \ref{tab:text_utility} presents the performance of various routing approaches on our text-based benchmarks using AUC of the Pareto front, which comprehensively captures each router's ability to balance performance and cost across the entire spectrum of preference settings.